JereKuusela/valheim-infinity_hammer/publish/README.md

 # Commands

-Note: Some commands have a direction parameter.
-These are intended for mouse wheel binding and are something you probably don't have to use.

 - `hammer`: Selects the hovered object to be placed.
 - `hammer [item id]`: Selects an object by id ([Item IDs](https://valheim.fandom.com/wiki/Item_IDs)) to be placed.
 - `hammer connect=piece`: Selects the hovered object and all connected pieces.